Spam Subscriptions

 2. Tools available in Newsletter

-Newsletter has several tools that intercept and block fake subscriptions.
-This security system is active by default, but you may check the page “security” to make sure that all the anti-bot tools are in place and to change its configuration.
+Newsletter has several options that intercept and block fake subscriptions.
+This security system is active by default, but you may check the page “Antispam” ( Newsletter - Subscription - Antispam ) to make sure that all the anti-bot tools are in place and to change its configuration.

 Akismet integration

-Important note: Akismet uses the subscriber name, email address, and IP address to decide whether a subscriber is spam or not.
+Important note: Akismet analyzes the subscriber name, email address, and IP address to decide whether it is spam or not.
 We don’t know how Akismet decides if a subscription is spam or not and we can not control it.
-Therefore, we can not check or explain the reasons behind Akismet decisions.
+Therefore, we have no control over its outcomes.

 Captcha